 You’ll notice in the picture of my clothes that there’s a certain colour pallete going on — they’re all basic neutral colours.
 This makes them really easy to interchange with each other to make a variety of different outfits.

-The basic neutral colours are grey, navy, black, white, khaki, brown.
+The basic neutral colours are grey, navy, black, white, khaki, and brown.
 Different shades of these colours can also work well and be versatile.

 The two images below will help you see the power of having an interchangeable wardrobe (because sometimes less is more):